-President of FOX News and Executive Editor
+President and Executive Editor

 Previously, Wallace served as President of News and Editorial where he oversaw the network’s news division, managing all aspects of news programming, newsgathering, political coverage and election season debates and town halls.
 Additionally, both FoxNews.com and FOX News Radio, which includes Fox News Headlines 24/7 on Sirius/XM were under his purview.